What Are Machine-Opens?

 Open rates have always been tracked through a tiny invisible image embedded in the email code.
 When the email is opened, that image loads and the loading of that image tells the sender that their email was opened.

-That's how MailPoet detects open rates and determine "Inactive" subscribers.
+That's how MailPoet detects open rates and is one of the criteria to determine "Inactive" subscribers.

 However, with the recent Apple Privacy updates and other email clients using scripts and spam filters, a false open can be triggered by scripts and code when the email images are automatically downloaded before the user even sees the email.